-Rep. Greene falsely claims Capitol rioters weren’t Trump supporters.
+Rep. Greene falsely implies Capitol rioters weren’t Trump supporters.
 House GOP leaders are mostly silent.

 The House’s second most powerful Republican, Minority Whip Steve Scalise (La.), also did not respond to Greene’s tweets.
 Instead, a spokeswoman for Scalise noted the lawmaker’s “strong disagreement” with Greene’s previous remarks and said he “will not be making a practice of responding to every single tweet that members of Congress post.”

-A spokesman for Rep. Liz Cheney (Wyo.), the House’s third-ranking Republican who has sparred with Greene, pointed to Cheney’s Sunday interview on Fox News when asked for comment.
+A spokesman for Rep. Liz Cheney (Wyo.), the House’s third-ranking Republican, who has sparred with Greene, pointed to Cheney’s Sunday interview on Fox News when asked for comment.
 In it, Cheney acknowledged that some in her party falsely believe that left-wing activists were behind the attack.

 “That’s just simply not the case.
 It’s not true,” Cheney said in the interview.
 “And we are going to have a lot of work we have to do.
 People have been lied to.”